position Assistant Coach

 Alma Mater Ohio State '15

-Rick Lewis, a captain for the Buckeyes in 2015 and 43-game veteran in his Ohio State career, has been hired by head coach Nick Myers as an assistant coach.
+Rick Lewis, a captain for the Buckeyes in 2015 and 43-game veteran in his Ohio State career, was hired by head coach Nick Myers as an assistant coach in July of 2020.
+He completed his second season on the sidelines in 2022 and helped coach one of the program’s most prolific offenses.
+With his help, the Buckeyes set a program record for goals per game average in regular season contests (14.1).

 “I couldn’t be more excited to welcome Rick home to the Buckeye lacrosse family,” said Myers.
 “He’s a man of high character, incredible energy and truly values what it means to be a Buckeye.
 I have no doubt that he’ll make an immediate impact on our young men and our brotherhood.
 I’m fired up to get him back in Columbus in the Scarlet and Gray!”